sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     | `price`| **Number** |
     | `total` | **Number** |

+    > If the Type of the fields is not reflected correctly in the table, select the correct **Type** again from the dropdown.

     With all the fields, the screen should look like this:

     ![Complete data type](images/1-finished.png)